LaTeS is back! May 6, 2023

 Melanie Mello (M.A in Education) is an award-winning teacher and teacher-trainer, specializing in language acquisition and theater-pedagogy.
 In 2023, she was named Distinguished Alumna in Humanities and Fine Arts by her alma mater, California State University, Chico.
 She has taught German at the Saturday school, middle school, high school, and collegiate level since 2008 teaching classes ranging from beginner German to the graduate level.
 Melanie is currently co-authoring the intermediate level book in the Interkulturell series with Wayside Publishing.
 She is a German Educational Multiplier and Coach with the Goethe-Institut’s Teacher Training Program where teachers receive mentorship tailored to their needs.

-A small number of scholarships are available for full-time K12 teachers and full-time graduate students.
-These cover one night in a hotel near the university for the night before the workshop (i.e., May 5), and they may also include some reimbursement for travel costs for educators in the US (maximum amount, including hotels. is $500).
+Scholarships are for those who would like to attend this workshop but would need financial assistance for hotel lodging and/or travel costs.
+A small of these awards are for full-time K12 teachers and full-time graduate students.
+They cover one night in a hotel near the university for the night before the workshop (i.e., May 5), and they may also include some reimbursement for travel costs for educators in the US (maximum amount, including hotel, is $500).
 To be eligibile, applicants must live more than 60 miles from Tucson.
 We will verify eligibility, before we make award notifications on April 19th.